 May these special people find lasting health and deliverance, and so join us in thanking you for all your gifts.
 We ask this through the Lord Jesus who healed those who believed.

-ANNIVERSARIES IN JULY
+ANNIVERSARIES IN FEBRUARY

 Fr Brett